 The Raumdeuter would pop up in one place with no players marking him.
 This would be followed by two things, whether the ball would end up in the back of the net or passed to a player in a better scoring area.

-His inclusion in the team shows the maximum damage that can be inflicted by intelligent off the ball movements.
+His inclusion in the team shows the maximum damage that can be inflicted by intelligent off-the-ball movements.
 And Thomas Muller is the best at this.
-Thomas Muller’s worst season was the 2018-19 season, where he scored nine goals and provided 15 assists, a good return but not up to Thomas Muller’s level.
+Thomas Muller’s worst season was the 2018-19 season, where he scored nine goals and provided 15 assists, a good return but not up to his level.

-The German best record has been 40 goals and assists in a single season, which he has achieved three times.
-Out of this, Bayern Munich won a treble in one season and a sextuple in the other (the only team to win it after Barcelona).
+The german best record has been 40 goals and assists in a single season, which he has achieved three times.
+Out of this, Bayern Munich won a treble in one season and a sextuple in the other (the only team to win it after Barcelona’s famous “tiki-taka” team).

 His game has also been helped by a change brought out by modern football in which fullbacks were tasked with increasing attacking responsibilities.
 Fullbacks had to tread a fine line between when to attack and when to stay back.